 Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-This includes any behaviour that may have happened outside school/college and is known as transferable risk.
+This includes any behaviour that may have happened outside school and is known as transferable risk.

 If you have concerns about another staff member